Kiln: The Intelligence Layer Between Ideas and Physical Objects

 Kiln solves the entire pipeline:

 1. Design Intelligence.
-A structured knowledge base of 52 materials, 20 design patterns, and 70+ templates informs material selection, structural design, joint types, and reinforcement strategies.
+A structured knowledge base of 25 FDM materials with full engineering properties, 45 brand-specific filament profiles, and 18 proven design templates informs material selection, structural design, joint types, and reinforcement strategies.
 The system provides material-aware design recommendations and structural load estimation.

 2. Text & Sketch to 3D.
 Five generation backends convert ideas into printable geometry.
 Gemini Deep Think uses AI reasoning to produce precise OpenSCAD code from text or sketch descriptions.
 Meshy, Tripo3D, and Stability AI handle organic shapes via cloud APIs.
 A local OpenSCAD provider compiles parametric code with zero API cost.
-A 14-component parametric catalog provides proven primitives for assembly composition.
+A 14-component parametric catalog provides proven primitives (gears, threads, hinges, bearings, etc.) for assembly composition.

 4. Unified Adapter Layer.
-A single PrinterAdapter abstract interface normalizes OctoPrint, Moonraker, Bambu Lab, Elegoo, and Prusa Link APIs into consistent Python dataclasses.
-Adding a new backend requires implementing ~12 methods; all upstream consumers work automatically.
+A single PrinterAdapter abstract interface normalizes OctoPrint, Moonraker, Creality, Bambu Lab, Prusa Link, Elegoo, and Direct USB/Serial printer control into consistent Python dataclasses.
+Adding a new backend requires implementing the adapter contract; all upstream consumers work automatically.

 5. Agent-Native Interface.
-456+ typed MCP tools with structured JSON input/output make Kiln a first-class tool for any MCP-compatible agent.
-136 CLI commands with --json flags cover the same surface for scripting.
+790 typed MCP tools and 797 total MCP capabilities make Kiln a first-class control layer for any MCP-compatible agent.
+220 CLI commands with --json flags cover the same surface for scripting.

 6. Safety-First Design.
-Pre-flight checks, G-code validation, temperature limits, and confirmation gates are enforced at the protocol layer.
-29 safety profiles define hardware-specific limits.
+Pre-flight checks, preview-confirmed print starts, G-code validation, temperature limits, and confirmation gates are enforced at the protocol layer.
+44 named safety profiles define hardware-specific limits.
 An agent cannot bypass safety checks even if instructed to.

 2. Architecture